 Zoom is the popular platform of choice for online video chatting due to its high functionality and ease of use while businesses and schools continue to work from home during COVID-19.

 With a sudden overwhelming surge of users, Zoom fell victim to cyber-attacks known as “Zoombombing.”
 Video calls are being hijacked and offensive language and images are being placed on video calls.
 The FBI has issued a security warning due to these attacks.

 While Zoom works to put out the fires of these security breaches, there are steps you can take to make sure your conference calls are secure.
 You don’t need to stop using the video conferencing tool.
 Just be cautious, and follow these steps to avoid being Zoombombed:

-- Keep up to date – A breach that Zoom has faced provides vulnerability, while Zoom has taken the actions to update their security, an important action to take on your end is to keep your installed mobile or desktop app of Zoom up to date.
+A breach that Zoom has faced provides vulnerability.
+Zoom has taken the actions to update their security, and an important action to take on your end is to keep your installed mobile or desktop app of Zoom up to date.
 You decrease the risk of being compromised by having the latest version.

-- Protect your meetings with passwords and never share meeting IDs – Zoombombing is a lot easier to accomplish when you don’t have a password set for your meeting.
+Zoombombing is a lot easier to accomplish when you don’t have a password set for your meeting.
 You should always require a password when creating a new meeting and when creating an instant meeting.
-Have members joining by phone be required to enter a password.
+Require members joining by phone to enter a password.
 You should never share the meeting ID or link on a public platform, and have Zoom generate a new random ID for each meeting.

 Stay safe and secure during the COVID-19 crisis, and reach out to us for all of your marketing needs.